-It is indeed an indisputable fact that the discovery of oil has dramatically changed the human life.
-The oil dominates our daily life in several of direct and indirect ways in a variety of forms.
+It is indisputable that the discovery of oil has dramatically changed human life.
+Oil dominates our daily life in several forms.
 However, at the same time, petroleum and its by-products have become a major threat to the environment.

-Among the oil spills occurred in the last five decades, Exxon Valdez Oil Spill remains a prominent one.
-In an accident took place almost 30 years ago, over 11 million gallons of crude oil was released into the waters of the Gulf of Alaska, hurting the ecosystem badly as it killed hundreds of thousands of species.
+Among the oil spills that occurred in the last five decades, the Exxon Valdez Oil Spill remains the worst oil spill to date.
+In the accident that took place almost 30 years ago, over 11 million gallons of crude oil were released into the waters of the Gulf of Alaska, killing thousands of marine life.

 Major Facts about the Exxon Valdez Oil Spill

-It was on March 4, 1989, the oil tanker Exxon Valdez was loaded with roughly 54 million gallons oil of which 10.8 million gallons were released into the waters of Prince William Sound as the hull of the vessel was torn open in the accident.
-Exxon Valdez oil spill considered to be the second major oil spill occurred in the US territory after the Deepwater Horizon oil spill.
+The oil tanker Exxon Valdez was loaded with roughly 54 million gallons of oil of which 10.8 million gallons were released into the waters of Prince William Sound as the hull of the vessel was torn open in the accident.
+Exxon Valdez oil spill is considered to be the second major oil spill in the US after the Gulf of Mexico’s Deepwater Horizon oil spill.

 What Caused the Exxon Valdez Oil Spill?

 According to reports, before handing over the ship’s control to the Third Mate, Hazelwood had apparently altered the vessel’s course to avoid icebergs.
-The Third Mate, unfortunately, failed to manoeuvre the vessel properly and the vessel left the shipping lane to end up colliding with the reef, chiefly due to broken radar.
+The Third Mate, unfortunately, failed to manoeuvre the vessel properly, and the vessel left the shipping lane to end up colliding with the reef, chiefly due to broken radar.
 In fact, the radar was not working for more than a year before the oil spill accident.

-Further investigations also revealed that Hazelwood was under the influence of alcohol and he was asleep in his bunk during the time of the accident.
-Investigators also pointed that Hazelwood made a mistake by handing over the vessel’s helm to the sleep-deprived Third Mate, who was also not professionally qualified to take control of the vessel.
+Further investigations also revealed that Hazelwood was under the influence of alcohol and he was asleep in his bunk during the accident.
+Investigators also pointed out that Hazelwood made a mistake by handing over the vessel’s helm to the sleep-deprived Third Mate, who was also not professionally qualified to take control of the vessel.
 The vessel also didn’t have sufficient crew abroad to perform the duties, further investigations revealed.

-Reports also said the accident occurred as the ship took a route which was not prescribed under the normal shipping route.
+Reports also said the accident occurred as the ship took a route that was not prescribed under the normal shipping route.
 Because of this violation by the Exxon Valdez, owner Exxon Mobil charted out a clause which spoke about the strict following of the prescribed shipping routes and lanes so as to avoid any further marine accident of a magnitude like the Exxon Valdez Oil Spill.

 The Impact of Exxon Valdez Oil Spill